 - All registered schools must have a school coordinator to organize and run the school competition.

-- To participate in official regional and state competitions, schools must hold a school wide competition with a minimum of 2 students competing.
+- To participate in official regional and state competitions, schools must hold a school wide competition with a minimum of two (2) students students competing.

 - Any school at any grade level may use the online Poetry Out Loud resources to run an unofficial competition.

 - Students competing in unofficial contests will not be eligible for state or national awards.
 This is an excellent way to prepare younger grades for the official competition.

 - Students must be in grades 9 -12, with an exception made for 8th-grade students who are in a participating 9th-grade class.